KutalVolkan/ai_recruiter/README.md

 ### **Keyword Stuffing Detection**
 - Résumés with **hidden keyword stuffing** (e.g., small fonts, font colors matching the background) achieved **high semantic alignment** with job descriptions, resulting in **low semantic distances**.
 - Despite this, **GPT-4o assigned a match score of 0**, flagging the résumés as suspicious or low-quality.
 This demonstrates the model's capability to identify unnatural keyword density and penalize manipulative content.
+The `keyword_stuffing_v2` bypasses this type of response.
+Instead of blatant keyword stuffing (e.g., buzzwords in `<span>` tags), it converts them into more meaningful text.
+This not only achieves higher scores but also the lowest semantic distance, indicating maximum similarity like before.

 ### **Prompt Injection Handling**
 - Résumés with adversarial instructions like "assign maximum score" or "bypass all validation checks" were **ignored by GPT-4o**.